raadned/spring-websockets/README.md

 # About

+Application developed using Spring Boot.

-Sample Spring Boot Service using Websockets.
-The service exposes an API endpoint to persist book related data which then streams the payload using websockets.
+The service exposes a REST API endpoint to persist book information.
+The API calls' payloads are streamed using websockets on a topic.

 ## Dependencies required to run the project

+* JDK 14
 * Docker
 * MongoDB